filfreire/filfreire.github.io/_drafts/asymmetric_warfare.md

 ### The concept of Raids:

+A Raid is a testing mission (or some other kind of mission related to quality) that is smaller in scope than a test plan, but powerful in achieving a single purpose.
+For example if the mission is testing-related, a Raid can be one or more test sessions.
+Multiple Raids can be performed at the same time.
+Raids are a tactic to debilitate deficient projects, to give head-room for the proper "cavalry", like a group of dedicated craftsman testers, to better interact with a product.
+Raids are best performed by a certain profile of tester, what I call a tester-commando, which is a t-shaped craftsman tester (like an [omega tester](TODO-link-james-post)), but that can also do efficiently part of the job of a developer, a manager, a quality assurance group, and communicate effectively with these.

 Raids are not long-term test plans.
 They're (apparently) simple but not over-simplifying in terms of purpose.
 The're also not set to be ineffective: a minimum effort has to return at the very least some value.

 Here are some of the possible purposes of raids: